Kkuntal990/video-to-video-diffusion/README.md

-# Video-to-Video Diffusion Model for Medical CT Enhancement
+# CT Slice Interpolation with Latent Diffusion

-A PyTorch implementation of a 3D video-to-video latent diffusion model for medical CT scan reconstruction and enhancement, with support for two-phase training and Kubernetes deployment.
+A PyTorch implementation of a 3D latent diffusion model for medical CT slice interpolation (anisotropic super-resolution), with support for custom VAE training and Kubernetes deployment.

 ## 🚀 Quick Start